Aishwarya149/MRI-brain/README.md

 I have uploaded 14 files in total(excluding  README file and dataset).

-PDM file contains Project and Data Management Plan of my project to give an overview about the research question and obejctive of this project.
+PDM file contains Project and Data Management Plan of my project to give an overview about the research question and objective of this project.

 'initial-code' file contains the code that was developed initially during this project.